Patricio Lorente: Biography

-He currently lives in City Bell, Argentina.
+He lives in City Bell, Argentina.

 Wikimedia Foundation activity

 Patricio joined the Spanish Wikipedia as an editor April 20, 2005.
 He has been an admin (sysop, bureaucrat) since 2006.
 He is also a founding member of Wikimedia Argentina and was its president from 2007 to 2012.
-He was responsible for the organization of Wikimania 2009 in Buenos Aires and has participated as an organizer or speaker in numerous conferences, seminars and workshops on Wikipedia/Wikimedia in Argentina and other Latin American countries (Colombia, Ecuador, México, Perú).
+He was responsible for the organization of Wikimania 2009 in Buenos Aires and has participated as an organizer or speaker in numerous conferences, seminars and workshops on Wikipedia/Wikimedia in Argentina and other Latin American countries (Colombia, Ecuador, Mexico, Peru).
 He was one of the primary organizers of the first Ibero-American Wikimedia Summit, held in Buenos Aires in 2011, which helped bring together representatives from both established Wikimedia chapters and informal working groups throughout Latin America, Spain, Portugal and Italy.

 Patricio ran for the Board of the Wikimedia Foundation in 2011.
 In July 2012 he joined the Wikimedia Foundation Board as a Chapters selected Trustee in 2012.
-He was re-selected in August 7, 2014 and served until August 2016.
+He was re-selected on August 7, 2014, and served until August 2016.

 In August 2014, he was elected Vice Chair of the Board.
 In July 2015 he was elected Chair of the Board.
 His term ended in June 2016.